thelindat/esx-npwd/README.md

 - Tested with ESX Legacy
 - Should work with ESX v1 Final and v1.2
 - Completely untested with ESX v1.1 (can't wait)

-Like NPWD, this resource is still a work-in-progress and may require alterations to improve support.
-Currently, you will need to build NPWD yourself from the `develop` branch (the pre-release will _not_ work).